AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

    ![](assets/social_twitter_delivery_011.png)

-### Selecting the target of the proof {#selecting-the-target-of-the-proof}
+### Select the target of the proof {#selecting-the-target-of-the-proof}

 The **[!UICONTROL Target of the proofs]** tab lets you define the Twitter account to use for test deliveries before the final delivery.
 We therefore recommend that you create a private Twitter account dedicated to sending proofs.
-For more on how to create a private Twitter account, refer to [Creating a test account on Twitter](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).
+For more on how to create a private Twitter account, refer to [this section](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).
 The steps for selecting the proof target are the same as for selecting the main target.
-Refer to [Creating a test account on Twitter](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).
+Refer to [this section](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).

 ![](assets/social_twitter_delivery_004.png)